rust-community/underhanded.rs/_posts/2016-12-08-underhanded-rust.en.md

 # Prize

-* One limited-edition Ferris plushie and stickers will be provided to the winner(s).
+* Rust swag will be awarded to the winner(s), such as a [limited-edition Ferris plushie](https://pbs.twimg.com/media/Ci2IJlJUgAEojWr.jpg) and/or [rusy metal Ferris](http://i.imgur.com/oXNReiv.jpg), and lots of stickers.
 * The admiration (and fear) of all of us.

 If you would like to sponsor more prizes, please contact us via